Sarabor/Grafana/deployment/readme.md

 I recommend to save the deploy.sh to your path variable, like you have done with the jq.exe.
 When you have done this, you will be able to access the bash script from any directory.
 In the following step I will assume you have done this.

+#### Grafana Port Variable

+The default Grafana port on docker is 3000.
+However it may differ, that's why I recommend creating a user environment variable, so you don't have to change the script, when you change your port.
+Create a user environment variable with the name GRAFANA and with the value <yourport>.

 ### Deploying a dashboard

 Now navigate into this directory and execute: